paladinze/fullstack_notes/web_dev/flutter.md

     - android: on field select -> vibrate and 'buzz' sound
     - ios: scrolling through picker items -> light impact sound

+## Questions
+- nullsafety
+- why and how to use isolate